 The Battle for Tarawa formed one piece of a larger U.S. invasion (Operation GALVANIC) to capture Japanese-held territory within the Gilbert Islands.
 The operation commenced on 20 November 1943 with simultaneous attacks at Betio Island (within the Tarawa Atoll) and Makin Island (over 100 miles north of Tarawa).
 While lighter Japanese defenses at Makin meant fewer losses for U.S. forces, firmly entrenched Japanese defenders at Betio turned the fight for Tarawa into a costly 76-hour battle.

-- 5 servicemen (Navy) were killed in aircraft losses near Tarawa preceding the start of Operation GALVANIC.
-4 of these are not accounted for.
+- Four servicemen (Navy) were killed in aircraft losses near Tarawa preceding the start of Operation GALVANIC.
+All are not accounted for.

-- 64 additional casualties (Marines, Navy, and Army Air Force) occurred on or near Tarawa over the following three years (1944—1946).
-15 of these are not accounted for.
+- Additionally, 42 casualties (Marines, Navy, Army Air Forces and Merchant Marines) occurred on or near Tarawa Atoll during the three years after the battle (December 16, 194301946); 15 of these are unaccounted for.

-- 491 of the casualties geographically associated with Betio Island and the greater Tarawa Atoll are unaccounted for.
+- In total, there are 429 casualties geographically associated with Tarawa Atoll who remain unaccounted for.

-- There were over 3,000 Japanese killed on the island, in addition to an estimated 1,000 Korean laborers.
-Many of these remains were buried in bomb craters and existing trenches in the aftermath of the battle, sometimes commingled with U.S. casualties, as illustrated by more recent recoveries and identifications.
+- More than 3,000 Japanese soldiers were killed on the island, as well as an estimated 1,000 Korean laborers.
+These men were buried where they fell, or in bomb craters and existing trenches.
+Their remains are sometimes commingled with U.S. casualties.

 US Navy SeaBee Construction

 - Immediately after the final day of battle, landing troops were replaced by U.S. Navy Construction Battalions ("SeaBees"), who had little knowledge of burial locations.
 Between 1943 and 1946 at least five SeaBee units cycled through the advanced base, without continuity of personnel.